Rabbinical Council of America: History

 The roots of the organization go back to 1923 when it was founded as the Rabbinical Council of the Union of Orthodox Jewish Congregations of America.
-Its purpose was to perpetuate and promote Orthodox Judaism in the United States of America.
+Its purpose was to perpetuate and promote Orthodox Judaism in the United States.

 Its members attempted on a number of occasions to merge with other Jewish groups, for the purpose of developing a unified traditional rabbinate for the American Jewish community.
-A number of attempts were made to join with groups such as Agudat Israel, but all such attempts were rebuffed.
+A number of attempts were made to join with groups, such as Agudat Israel, but all such attempts were rebuffed.

 A merger took place in 1935 between the Rabbinical Council of the Union of Orthodox Jewish Congregations and another Orthodox rabbinical group, the Rabbinical Association of the Rabbi Isaac Elchanan Theological Seminary, a part of Yeshiva University.
 With this merger the combined group took the name Rabbinical Council of America (RCA).
-In 1942 the Hebrew Theological College Alumni merged with the RCA.
-In later years the RCA attempted to merge with another Orthodox rabbinical group, the Rabbinical Alliance of America, but this attempt failed.
-There was also a temporary adoption of the Orthodox Roundtable that was abandoned in 1991, RCA leadership tried to censor the group.
+In 1942, the Hebrew Theological College alumni merged with the RCA.
+In later years, the RCA attempted to merge with another Orthodox rabbinical group, the Rabbinical Alliance of America, but this attempt failed.
+There was also a temporary adoption of the Orthodox Roundtable that was abandoned in 1991; RCA leadership tried to censor the group.

 Most members of the Rabbinical Council of America are actively working as pulpit rabbis; a significant minority are working in Jewish education.

 Rabbi Joseph B. Soloveitchik played an important role in the RCA until his death in 1993.

 For many years, the RCA was led by Rabbi Steven Dworkin, who served as executive vice-president until his death in January 2003.
 The RCA was then headed by Rabbi Basil Herring, who previously served as director of the Orthodox Forum.
 In September 2012 the RCA announced that Rabbi Herring was transitioning to the position of editor-in-chief of RCA Publications and that Rabbi Mark Dratch would take over as the new EVP.

 In recent years, complaints have surfaced within the Orthodox Jewish community about a lack of leadership and direction by the RCA and that the RCA has failed to meet the challenges posed by recent changes within the Orthodox Jewish community.

 It publishes an English quarterly journal, Tradition: A Journal of Orthodox Jewish Thought, which began in 1958, and a Hebrew journal, HaDarom, which began in 1957.

-The RCA was, for many years, affiliated with two yeshivas in Israel – Yeshivat HaDarom and the Gan Yavneh Youth Village.
+The RCA was, for many years, affiliated with two yeshivas in Israel—Yeshivat HaDarom and the Gan Yavneh Youth Village.
 It severed its relations with both in 2009, pleading economic difficulties.

 In 2009, it issued a protest against a USCCB statement on interfaith dialogue that was critical of dual-covenant theology.

 As of 2010, there were close to 1,000 ordained rabbis in the RCA, spread throughout 14 countries.